logicalor/comfyui_text_to_pose/README.md

 - **Very high temperature (>1.0)**: May produce unusual/unrealistic poses

 ### Multi-Person Scenes
-- Use `num_poses` to specify how many people to generate
-- The model will automatically position multiple people in the scene
+- The model automatically determines the number of people from your prompt
+- Supports up to 5 people per image
+- Use descriptive prompts like "two people dancing" or "a group of friends"
-- Works best with prompts that describe multiple people
+- Works best with prompts that clearly describe multiple people

 ### Integration with Existing Workflows
 - The pose image output is compatible with any ControlNet/OpenPose workflow